- What Theft Charges in Illinois Really Mean for Your Future

 No probation.
 No shortcuts.

-When Does a Theft Charge Become a Felony in Illinois?
+When Can Theft Be Charged as a Felony in Illinois?

 In Illinois, theft becomes a felony in many cases when the value of the property is more than $500, but value is not the only factor.
 A theft charge may also be filed as a felony when the property was taken directly from another person, involved government property, happened in a school or place of worship, or when the accused has prior theft convictions.